 Soprano Katherine Jolly is an Assistant Professor of Music at Saint Louis University in the College of Arts and Sciences, Department of Fine and Performing Arts.
 She recently performed André Previn’s Four Songs for soprano, cello, and piano, in honor of, and for the composer, in Cincinnati.
-She appeared as a guest artist at Mary Baldwin College, as part of their Sunday Recital Series, in 2014.
+Dr. Jolly appeared as a guest artist at Mary Baldwin College, as part of their Sunday Recital Series, in 2014.
 She also taught Master classes at Randolph College and Sacramento State University, appearing in recitals in each region.
 In 2012 the soprano returned to the Sacramento Choral Arts Society, as the Soprano Soloist in the Fauré Requiem and Vivaldi’s Gloria.
 “Jolly’s voice enraptured the audience, as she sang the ethereal Domine Deus”, Sacramento Press.

 Katherine made her debut with Houston Grand Opera in 2012, performing as part of their East/West Chamber Opera series, in a premier of New Arrivals.
 “Katherine Jolly, also making her HGO debut, employed tender and expressive soprano vocals to make her portrayal of Iris poignant and unforgettable”, Operaworld.com.